-On 30 and 31 Augustus, during the Utrecht Early Music Festival, an international symposium will be held on the interaction between editors and performers in the world of new digital possibilities, in cooperation with the Stichting voor Muziekhistorische Uitvoeringspraktijk (STIMU, Foundation for Historical Performance Practice).
+On 30 and 31 Augustus, during the Utrecht Early Music Festival, an international symposium was held on the topic of interaction between editors and performers in the world of new digital possibilities, in cooperation with the Stichting voor Muziekhistorische Uitvoeringspraktijk (STIMU, Foundation for Historical Performance Practice).

-Josquin Desprez is one of the subjects of the symposium.
-The KVNM has published his oeuvre twice, the New Josquin Edition was completed last year.
-The Utrecht Early Music Festival celebrates the jubilee of the KVNM with a concert series dedicated to Josquin, with daily concerts at 5PM and a number of evening concerts.
+Josquin Desprez was one of the subjects of the symposium.
+The KVNM has published his oeuvre twice, the New Josquin Edition was completed in 2017.
+The Utrecht Early Music Festival celebrated the jubilee of the KVNM with a concert series dedicated to Josquin, with daily concerts at 5PM and a number of evening concerts.

 Festival Week: 19-24 November